 “It is important for us to identify the exact place where the electrical system has malfunctioned,” says William K. LaFoe, MD, FACC, FSCAI, interventional cardiologist, Saint Francis Medical Partner.

 The Navigator allows the physician to combine 3-D computed tomography images of the area with live X-ray fluoroscopy to obtain crystal clear images.
 “It is extremely helpful to be able to join both those types of images into a single picture,” says LaFoe.
 “We can be more confident performing the procedure, leading to better patient outcomes.”

 “Not all arrhythmias need to be treated,” says LaFoe.
 “But if an arrhythmia is causing shortness of breath, dizziness or chest pain, we should treat it.
 And we have just the right equipment to do that.”

-Saint Francis also has access to the best practices for cardiac care through our affiliation with Cleveland Clinic, named U.S. News and World Report’s No. 1 heart program in 2016-17, for the 22nd consecutive year.
-Patients have the benefit of staying close to home for their heart care, while being treated by Saint Francis specialists who are collaborating with Cleveland Clinic, offering the highest level of cardiac care available in the country.
+Saint Francis’ Heart Hospital offers patients the benefit of staying close to home for their heart care while being treated by Saint Francis specialists who offer the highest level of cardiac care available in the country.

 For more information, call 573-331-3000 or visit the Saint Francis Heart Hospital webpage.